 Multi-camera video surveillance software for the Mac

 Upgrading to Version 5

-Existing users of any previous version of SecuritySpy can upgrade now with a 35% discount off the full retail price.
-If you purchased SecuritySpy on or after 21 December 2015, you are entitled to a free upgrade, but you will still need to visit the store to obtain a new license code.
+Existing users of any previous version of SecuritySpy can upgrade now with a 30% discount off the full retail price.
+If you purchased SecuritySpy on or after 2 January 2019, you are entitled to a free upgrade, but you still need to visit the upgrade store to obtain a new license code.

 Full List of Improvements

 - AI-powered smart motion detection for exceptional detection accuracy and elimination of false triggers (learn more)